SilkRose/Pony/stories/x-marks-the-plot/x-marks-the-plot.md

 ***

-The sly was black as rain fell down like anvils onto anypony it could find.
+The sky was black as rain fell down like anvils onto anypony it could find.
 The waves harsh and accentuated by rolling thunder in the distance.
 A lone pony, Pinkie Pie, sits at the far side and plunges her orange plastic shovel into the sand.

 She digs very frantically in the sand, doing her best to ignore the rain and waves crashing into her.